John Cleland: Later life

 None of Cleland's literary works provided him with a comfortable living and he was typically bitter about this.
 He publicly denounced his mother before her death in 1763 for not supporting him.
 Additionally, he exhibited a religious tendency toward Deism that branded him as a heretic.
-Meanwhile he accused Laurence Sterne of "pornography" for Tristram Shandy.
+Meanwhile, he accused Laurence Sterne of "pornography" for Tristram Shandy.

 In 1772, he told Boswell that he had written Fanny Hill while in Bombay, that he had written it for a dare, to show a friend it was possible to write about prostitution without using "vulgar" terms.
 At the time, Boswell reported that Cleland was a "fine, sly malcontent".
 Later, he would visit Cleland again and discover him living alone, shunned by all, with an "ancient and ugly woman" as his sole servant.
 Josiah Beckwith in 1781 said, after meeting him, that it was "no wonder" that he was thought to be a "sodomite".
-From 1782 until his death on 23 January 1789 Cleland lived on Petty France, Westminster, "a few hundred yards from his childhood home in St James's Place".
+From 1782 until his death on 23 January 1789 Cleland lived in Petty France, Westminster, near his childhood home in St James's Place.
 He died unmarried and was buried in St Margaret's churchyard in London.

 Composition of Fanny Hill and after

 Cleland's account of when Fanny Hill was written is difficult.
 For one thing, the novel has allusions to other novels that were written and published the same year (including Shamela).
 Further, it takes part in the general Henry Fielding/Samuel Richardson battle, with Pamela: or, Virtue Rewarded on one side and Joseph Andrews on the other.
-Furthermore, the novel's geography and topicality make a Bombay composition less likely than a Fleet Prison one.
-It is possible, of course, that a pornographic novel without vulgarity was written by Cleland in Bombay and then rewritten in Fleet Prison as a newly engaged and politically sophisticated novel.

-Officially, Fanny Hill remained suppressed in an unexpurgated form until 1970 in the United Kingdom.
-However, in 1966 it became the subject of a famous US Supreme Court judgment 383 US 413 A Book Named "John Cleland's Memoirs of a Woman of Pleasure" v.
-Attorney General of Massachusetts, holding that under the US Constitution a modicum of merit precluded its condemnation as obscene.
+Officially, Fanny Hill remained suppressed in an unexpurgated form until 1970 in the United Kingdom and 1963 in the United States.
+However, in 1966 it became the subject of a US Supreme Court judgment A Book Named "John Cleland's Memoirs of a Woman of Pleasure" v.
+Attorney General of Massachusetts, also known as Memoirs v.
+Massachusetts, holding that under the US Constitution a modicum of merit precluded its condemnation as obscene.
 In fact, the novel is now regarded as a "stylistic tour de force" and as a participant in the "making legible the bourgeois remapping of certain categories constitutive of 'woman', and then exposing that remapping as ludicrous" (Gautier x).
 It has an exceptionally lively style, contains profoundly playful and ironic questions about womanhood, and has a satirical exposition of love as commerce and pleasure as wealth.